dlt-hub/dlt/docs/website/blog/2024-01-11-dlt-dbt-semantic-layer.md

 For transformation, we head to `dbt`.

-- The tables created by dlt are loaded as sources into `dbt`, with the same columns and structure as created by `dlt`.
+- The tables created by `dlt` are loaded as sources into `dbt`, with the same columns and structure as created by `dlt`.
-- Since not much change is required to our original data, we can utilization the model creation ability of `dbt` to create a metric, whose results can directly be pulled by users.
+- Since not much change is required to our original data, we can utilize the model creation ability of `dbt` to create a metric, whose results can directly be pulled by users.

 Say, we would like to find the average age of people by their favorite color.
 First, we’d create an SQL model to find the age per person, the sources used are presented in the following image: